uzaxirr/fetch/README.md

 ### Pagination
 The list API is fully paginated with a default page size of 10.
 This prevents fetching all results from the DB at once.
 Helpful when the list API have to get a lot of transactions.

+### Caching
+The list API supports caching via Redis and TTL is 300sec for it.

 ## API Specs